 People with albinism may be limited in their activities because they can't tolerate the sun.

 Call your health care provider if you have albinism or symptoms such as light sensitivity that cause discomfort.
 Also call if you notice any skin changes that might be an early sign of skin cancer.

 Because albinism is inherited, genetic counseling is important.
-People with a family history of albinism or hypopigmentation should consider genetic counseling.
+People with a family history of albinism or very light coloring should consider genetic counseling.

 Skin that has turned darker or lighter than normal is usually not a sign of a serious medical condition.

 Galbraith SS.
 Hypopigmented lesions.
 In: Kliegman RM, Stanton BF, St. Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 653.

 Reviewed By: Chad Haldeman-Englert, MD, FACMG, Fullerton Genetics Center, Asheville, NC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.